Secure Software Development Methodologies: A Multivocal Literature Review: Auxiliary Practices

 \subsection{Relevance of auxiliary practices}

-Researchers have demonstrated the influence of cultural, organizational, and personal factors on secure development.
-For example, Arizon-Peretz, Hadar, and Luria~\cite{arizon2021importance} investigated cultural, organizational, and personal factors that affect the implementation of security by design approach.
-They found that developers do not feel motivated or responsible for proactive security design due to a low-level security climate and a low level of self-efficacy of the developers.
-The authors suggest that a high-level organizational security climate may improve security self-efficacy and proactive security behavior.
+The influence of cultural, organizational, and personal factors on secure development has been demonstrated by researchers.
+For example, Arizon-Peretz, Hadar, and Luria~\cite{arizon2021importance} examined the factors affecting the implementation of the security by design approach and found that developers often lack motivation and responsibility for proactive security design due to a low level security climate and self-efficacy.
+The authors suggest that improving the organizational security climate could enhance the developers' self-efficacy regarding security and proactive security behavior.

-According to the 2022 Data Breach Investigation Report~\cite{dbir}, 82\% of data breaches involved human factors.
-Furthermore, it is emphasized that ``people continue to play a very large role in incidents and breaches alike''.
-The experiment conducted by Spiekermann et al.~\cite{spiekermann2018inside} showed that a third of 124 engineers did not feel motivated or responsible for designing security mechanisms.
-Alavi, Islam, and Mouratidis~\cite{alavi2014conceptual} argue that human factors ``can deeply affect the management of security in an organizational context despite all security measures''~\cite{alavi2014conceptual}.
-According to the authors, human factors are involved in communication (documentation, collaboration), security awareness (motivation, training), and management support (skills, leadership).
+According to the 2022 Data Breach Investigation Report~\cite{dbir}, 82\% of data breaches involve human factors, which highlights the significant role played by individuals in incidents and breaches.
+Spiekermann, Korunovska and Langheinrich~\cite{spiekermann2018inside} conducted an experiment with 124 engineers and discovered that one-third of them did not feel motivated or responsible for designing security mechanisms.
+Alavi, Islam, and Mouratidis~\cite{alavi2014conceptual} argue that human factors can greatly impact security management in the organizational context, even with the presence of security measures.
+They identify human factors related to communication, security awareness, and management support as crucial elements.

-Pirzadeh~\cite{pirzadeh2010human} revealed that human factors are not considered in the late phases of the software development process.
-However, late development processes are involved in improving the processes and maintenance according to the customer satisfaction and feedback from developers and customers.
-More research is therefore required on human factors in late stages of SDLC to contribute to improvements in software development projects~\cite{pirzadeh2010human}.
+Pirzadeh~\cite{pirzadeh2010human} revealed that human factors are often overlooked in the late phases of the software development process, despite the fact that these stages involve process improvements and maintenance based on customer satisfaction and feedback.
+Further research is needed to explore human factors in the late stages of SDLC and contribute to the enhancement of software development projects~\cite{pirzadeh2010human}.